singnet/dev-portal/tutorials/client/java/index.md

 We are going to use a local SingularityNET environment to run the tutorial application.
 It simplifies the things and allow concentrating on the code only.
-Nevetherless sometimes it leads to the additonal configuration parameters.
-I will pay your attention on this when it happens.
+Nevetherless sometimes it leads to the additonal configuration parameters which are described separately.

 First start the environment docker using command below.